gbrnt/pomodoro.py/README.md

 > ▯
 ```

+Alternatively, add the pomodoro name after the command - for example `python pomodoro.py "Example pomodoro name"`.
+As in the example, if the name is multiple words long quotation marks will need to be used.
+This may change in future updates.

 Once the task name is input, the pomodoro will start after 5 seconds, during which time it can be cancelled with `Ctrl-C`.

 ```